 Medical Editor: John P. Cunha, DO, FACOEP

-Flumadine (rimantadine hydrochloride) is used to treat and prevent influenza A (a viral infection) in adults and in children.
+Flumadine (rimantadine hydrochloride) is an antiviral medication used to treat and prevent influenza A (a viral infection) in adults and in children.
 There may be some flu seasons during which Flumadine is not recommended because certain flu strains may be resistant to this drug.
-It is an antiviral medication.
-This medication is available in generic form.
-Common side effects include trouble sleeping, nausea, vomiting, loss of appetite, dry mouth, weakness, dizziness, drowsiness, or nervousness.
+Flumadine is available in generic form.
+Common side effects of Flumadine include trouble sleeping (insomnia), nausea, vomiting, loss of appetite, stomach pain, diarrhea, dry mouth, weakness, dizziness, drowsiness, nervousness, headache, anxiety, or trouble concentrating.

 The recommended adult dose of Flumadine is 100 mg twice a day.
 The pediatric dose is 5 mg/kg but not exceeding 150 mg, once daily.
 Flumadine may interact with cimetidine, aspirin, acetaminophen, or nasal flu vaccine.
 Tell your doctor all medications and supplements you use.
 Flumadine should be used only when prescribed during pregnancy.
 It is unknown if this medication passes into breast milk.
 Similar drugs pass into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breastfeeding.